Accurate and updated information as of July 2021

 - public and private early intervention services, resources, and experts available in the State;

-- professional and other groups (including parent training and information centers) that provide assistance to infants and toddlers with disabilities eligible under Part C of IDEA and their families; and
+- professional and other groups (including Parent Centers) that provide assistance to infants and toddlers with disabilities eligible under Part C of IDEA and their families; and

 - research and demonstration projects being conducted in the State relating to infants and toddlers with disabilities.